-While you might not have any mountains nearby to train on, there are few places that are lacking entirely when it comes to hills—unless you’re in Florida, then we don’t know what to tell you.
-You can work on training by effort by running on smaller hills rather than flat terrain.
+While you might not have any mountains nearby to train on, there are few places that are lacking entirely when it comes to hills.
+You can work on “training by effort” by running on smaller hills rather than flat terrain.
 It won’t mimic high altitude running exactly, but it’ll help you understand how your body works on varying landscapes a little better and allow you to practice compensating for the changes.

 This will help you perfect your form when it’s time to start heading up and downhill.
 If you don’t have hills available then consider using a treadmill instead.
 Find out the incline of the trail you’ll be racing on and set the treadmill at the same angle.
 This way you can practice your form.

-Okay, so it’s technically not cheating if a lot of professional athletes are doing it, but sleeping in a high altitude tent seems a little like taking a shortcut at least.
+Sleeping in a high altitude tent seems a little like taking a shortcut.
 However, if you really want to boost your performance it’s definitely an option.
 It’s costly and should only be done with the guidance of an experienced trainer, but sleeping in a high altitude tent can simulate the environment of your next race and force your body to adapt to the lack of oxygen without having to actually run or live in it.

 If all else fails, arrive at your destination a week early to prepare if you’re going to be running a race.
 This will give your body time to adapt to the lack of oxygen and help you get familiar with the terrain.
-Even if you don’t plan on racing and just want the benefits of high altitude training to up your game, you can still visit mountain regions on a regular basis to vary your training if your budget will allow it.
+Even if you don’t plan on racing and just want the benefits of high altitude training to up your game, you can still visit mountain regions on a regular basis to vary your training.